LetsUpgrade/REAL-TIME-SENTIMENT-ANALYSIS/README.md

 Done the web scrapping using beautiful soup which is a Python library for pulling data out of HTML and XML files.

-## 2. Preprocessing -
+## 2. Data Preprocessing -

+This part includes quite a few steps :-

+**A.Contractions to Expansions**

+**B. Tokenisation - Seperating a text into smaller units**

+**C. Removing Stopwords**

-This part includes quite a few steps :- A.Contractions to Expansions <br> B. Tokenisation - Seperating a text into smaller units <br> C. Removing Stopwords <br> D. Lemmetisation - Process of grouping together the different inflected forms of a word so they can be analysed as a single item
+**D. Lemmetisation - Process of grouping together the different inflected forms of a word so they can be analysed as a single item**

 ## 3. Model Building -

 Model building is done using the naive baeyes algorithm with training on around 20k datapoints and an accuracy of more than 85%.

-## 4. Deployment - Deployment is done on local host using streamlit
+## 4. Deployment - Deployment is done on local host using Streamlit

-The file is run on the command prompt using streamlit run filename.py .
+The file has been run on the command prompt using streamlit - run filename.py .
 Streamlit is a effective way to create an Web App on Local Host.

 >## 📂&nbsp; RELEVANT TECHNOLOGY
 Any web technology can be used but I am thinking about using Python ecosystem.